-We call it DIY because anyone can do this one themselves; all you would need is some dish soap solution with water and a microfiber cloth, and it will do.
-Next, you would need to dampen your microfiber cloth in the soap solution and gently rub it over your range hood.
+This is a DIY project because anyone can do it; all you need is a dish soap solution and a microfiber cloth.
+After that, dampen your microfiber cloth in the soap solution and gently rub it over your range hood.

-2. The Vinegar Solution
+2. Use Vinegar

 Here’s another DIY solution for a cleaner finish than water and soap.
 Fill a spray bottle half with water and half with vinegar, and you’ve got your very own cleaning agent.

 Vinegar is one of the best cleaning agents you can use in your kitchen and is particularly recommended for cleaning stainless steel.